erondpowell/directus/docs/app/content/collections.md

 # Collection Page

 > The Collection Page displays all Items within a Collection and comes with highly configurable Layouts for browsing,
-> visualizing, and managing these Items.
+> visualizing, and managing those Items.

 [[toc]]